The ultimate 3-week India itinerary: Exploring the best of India

 JAMA MASJID

 India’s largest mosque, Jama Masjid stands out like a beacon in Old Delhi.
-Constructed between 1644 and 1656 from the behest of Shah Jahan (emperor who ordered the construction of the Taj Mahal), its red and white facade and tall minarets are stunning.
-Foreigners are not allowed inside the complex, but are allowed to roam the outer courtyard.
+Constructed between 1644 and 1656 from the behest of Shah Jahan (the emperor who ordered the construction of the Taj Mahal), its red and white facade and tall minarets are stunning.
+Foreigners are not allowed inside the complex but are allowed to roam the outer courtyard.

 DAY TOURS AROUND DELHI